Query Your Infrastructure

 }

 .map is a function for arrays that takes a given field and extracts it.
-Unlike block calls ({ .. }), it directly returns the given field.
+Unlike block calls ({ ... }), it returns the field directly instead of wrapping it in an object.

 Resources and fields

-Resources are the building blocks for writing queries.
-They let you retrieve the configuration of an asset.
+Resources are the building blocks of every query.
+They represent things you can retrieve from an asset.
 Some examples:

 • asset — Information about the asset, including name, family, release, and more

-• packages — Package information, including name, version, installed, outdated, and more
+• packages — Installed packages, including name, version, installed, outdated, and more

 • k8s.container — Kubernetes container configuration, including imagePullPolicy, workingDir, and more

-• terraform.block — Terraform block arguments, attributes, and more
+• terraform.block — Terraform block arguments and attributes

 Each resource has fields that return specific configuration values.
 Retrieve multiple fields at once using braces: